Spatiotemporal spectral transfers in fluid dynamics: Author Contributions

 \section{Author Contributions}

 B.K.A., R.B.S., G.R.F., and A.J.M. conceived and designed the project.
 A.J.M., A.M., and J.S. developed the theory.
 A.M. prepared the final manuscript with guidance from B.K.A. and A.J.M., based on an earlier manuscript that A.J.M. prepared with guidance from B.K.A., G.R.F., and R.B.S.
 The numerical experiments were carried out by A.J.M. with a codebase developed by G.R.F.
-R.B.S. conducted this work within the France 2030 framework program, the Centre Henri Lebesgue ANR-11-LABX-0020-01.
+All authors contributed to editing the manuscript.